sli-cka/karakeep-homeassistant/README.md

 To obtain your Karakeep API token:

 1. Log in to your Karakeep account
-2. Navigate to your account settings
+2. Navigate to your user settings
-3. Look for the API or Developer section
+3. Look for the API Keys section
-4. Generate a new API token
+4. Generate a new API Key
-5. Copy the token for use in Home Assistant
+5. Copy the key for use in Home Assistant

 ## Available Sensors